Tony kisses Steve on a day when the sky is a vivid and cloudless bowl.

 Steve passes out.

-It takes four days for his bones to knit themselves back together.
+It takes days for his bones to knit themselves back together.

 Steve doesn’t know what to make of the situation.
 Tony isn’t his first kiss by any stretch, but this is the first time he has been kissed outside of the codes of conduct.
 And it’s Tony.
-The thought bewilders him, although not in an altogether unpleasant way; he's fairly certain the fluttering in his stomach has nothing to with his injuries.
-It's been a while since his relationship with Tony has eased into friendship, time and proximity tempering their dissimilarities away.
+The thought bewilders him, although not in an altogether unpleasant way; the fluttering in his stomach, he knows, has nothing to with his injuries.
+It's been a while since his relationship with Tony has eased into friendship, time and proximity tempering their dissimilarities.
 The others crack jokes all the time about how they quibble like an old married couple.
 It isn’t as though the thought hasn’t crossed his mind before, it’s just—codes of conduct.
 They haven’t even gone on a first date.

 To complicate matters, the first thing Tony does when they get back is assign two robots to Steve-duty before disappearing into his lab for the rest of the day.
 This ends up basically meaning that Steve has two robots flanking him at all times, ready to bring him what he needs so he doesn’t have to walk long distances.
 It's kind of nice for a time—Steve has them fetch him some painting supplies and reading materials, and they bring him as much food as he wants.

 Before she leaves to report to Fury, Natasha forces Steve down onto the couch and tells him in no uncertain terms that he is not to leave the compound.
 Steve isn’t a child.
 He doesn’t know why Natasha spends so much time informing him exactly what she will do to him if she catches him exerting unnecessary amounts of force instead of recovering.